If you’re using social media, you are probably aware of the hilarious video interviews from the Wired Autocomplete Interview series.

 The Autocomplete function has received a lot of attention since its introduction back in 2008.
 It has inspired countless memes, stirred controversies, and was the basis for creating “the Google game.”
 In Google Feud, a viral Google search game made in 2013, you gain points by guessing the 10 most popular Google search queries based on the first word.

-Google Autocomplete is a powerful tool which, according to Google, saves us 200 years of typing time per day.
+Google Autocomplete is a powerful tool that, according to Google, saves us 200 years of typing time per day.

 When you begin typing a search query into the search box, it offers dynamic predictions so you can reach the desired search results page faster.
 It is available wherever you might find a Google search box: the Chrome bar, Google app for iOS and Android, and the Google homepage.